Design to Grow

 “Whatever the size of your enterprise, you’ll find in [Design to Grow] a master class in problem-solving, in cross-cultural marketing, and in decision-making.”— Daniel H. Pink, author of To Sell Is Human

 David Butler has over 25 years of experience helping startups scale and global companies grow.
 His book Design to Grow: How Coca-Cola Learned to Combine Scale and Agility (and How You Can Too), co-authored with Linda Tischler, explores the relationship between design, startup culture, and corporate growth.
-It is the first book written by a current employee at Coca-Cola, and it’s published in over 25 countries.
+It is the first book written by a then-current employee at Coca-Cola, and it’s published in over 25 countries.
 Currently, Butler helps the company Kids II scale globally as its Chief Growth Officer.
 He is also co-founder of BE Curious Partners, a venture capital firm focused on reinventing parenthood.